Research-Driven Development

 Why Pipelines, Not Agents

-Deterministic pipeline architectures provide a class of safety guarantees that agentic orchestration patterns structurally cannot achieve.
+Deterministic pipeline architectures provide a class of safety guarantees — across clinical crisis detection and enterprise configuration generation — that agentic orchestration structurally cannot achieve.

 Agentic Orchestration